thorrism/DesignTools/README.md

 **_SquareImageView_**: Simple ImageView modified to use the width as the height value as well so that the image is conformed into a square.

 **_LabelView_**: To make building menus easier, the LabelView allows you to add titles to sections where you have different types of items.
 The built in label view for a TextView from Android doesn't allow you to change colors to the line / text, this one does.
 Not found in the Material Design guidelines, but can still be useful.

+**_MaterialLabelView_**: Similar to just the SimpleLabelView, this one has a colored background to indicate sections, or labels, and would fit right in for other Material Design features.
+This look is a little more modern than the classic LabelView.

 **_TextViewShadow_**: This view is just a TextView with a drop shadow drawn behind the text.
 This could be useful if for you need a raised TextView, and think it would look good.
 Not found in the Material Design guildines, but can still be useful.